utsav0/daily-dev-tips/src/pages/posts/css-custom-checkbox.md

 }
 ```

-We make the checkbox inside our div opacity 0, this will hide it from the user since we won't be using it.
+We make the checkbox inside our div opacity 0.
+This will hide it from the user since we won't be using it.
-And as mentioned by `svondervoort` in the comments we make the input absolute positioned so it doesn't take up any space.
+And as mentioned by `svondervoort` in the comments, we make the input absolute positioned, so it doesn't take up any space.
 We then set the width and height to 0 and the `z-index: -1` to hide it even more.

 ```css